Lindeneg/weathermap/README.md

 - Began: October 17th 21:55 CEST
 - Ended: October 18th 00:55 CEST
-- Total: 2h, 55min.
+- Total: 3h

 All changes (besides the initial commit) are merged via PRs.
 Branches are not deleted, so they can be checked out if desired.

-Any commits after the above timestamp are either to this README file or to a `deploy` branch, if I decide that I want to deploy the app.
-Not sure yet.
+Any commits after the above timestamp are either to this README file or to a `deploy` branch.

 ---